daviddunnjr/OrangeyAndWee/README.md

 # TODO

-- sort by author
-- sort by tag
-- user profiles
+- user profiles (if user clicked, display pinned bio at top, else hide)
-- replace ai placeholder art with human art
 - limit amount of posts that display at once
-- etc. etc. etc.
+- separate description and transcription, make optional